-Carleton University is located in Ottawa on a beautiful 62-hectare campus bounded by the Rideau River and the historic Rideau Canal, just a 10-minute drive from Parliament Hill.
+Carleton University is located in Ottawa on a beautiful 62-hectare campus bordered by the Rideau River and the historic Rideau Canal, just a 10-minute drive from Parliament Hill.
 Carleton takes full advantage of the unique resources found in the nation's capital and has earned itself a reputation as being one of the foremost universities in the country in the fields of public affairs, business, engineering and design, high technology, arts and social sciences, and science.
 The proximity of the University to national libraries and laboratories, galleries, museums, international agencies, leading scientists, and research personnel, as well as some 1,000 companies in the high technology sector, results in a variety of educational opportunities unequalled in Canada.

 In addition to its undergraduate and graduate programs in more than 50 disciplines, Carleton offers a variety of hands-on experiences through many co-operative education programs, work placements, field placements, and internships.
 Carleton has forged partnerships with business, industry, and other educational institutions.
 The University also has over 85 active academic exchange agreements with institutions and governments around the world and offers study abroad and exchange options in a wide range of disciplines.
 Carleton makes its programs and resources available to a diverse clientele through innovative teaching technologies and life-long learning opportunities and offers a full range of services for persons with physical and learning disabilities.

 Various areas of expertise range from aerospace engineering to womens' studies.
 Train for any career here.